x

 See our chin augmentation gallery with amazing results!

-View Chin Augmentation GalleryWhat is the Procedure for Chin Augmentation?
+What is the Procedure for Chin Augmentation?

 A chin augmentation is usually performed surgically.
-A surgical chin augmentation can either be done in the office under local anesthesia, or under general anesthesia at an outpatient surgical center.
+A chin augmentation surgery can either be done in the office under local anesthesia, or under general anesthesia at an outpatient surgical center.
 Double-board-certified plastic surgeon Paul Stanislaw, MD will make a small incision under the chin.
 Through this incision, a chin implant is placed on top of the bone over the front part of the chin.
 The shape of the implant is such that when it is in place, it looks and feels like a normal chin.
 The skin incision heals beautifully and is rarely noticeable, even upon close inspection.
 Chin augmentation is often performed in conjunction with a rhinoplasty or with a facelift and necklift.

-Sometimes a patient does not want to have chin implant surgery and wishes to augment their chin using injectable fillers.
+Sometimes, a patient does not want to have chin implant surgery and wishes to augment their chin using injectable fillers.
 A non-surgical chin augmentation is performed with either Restylane or Juvederm (hyaluronic acids).
 These products are ideal for non-surgical chin augmentation because they are the easiest to mold and shape.
 They are also favorable because they do not prevent future surgical chin augmentation.
 The Restylane and Juvederm products can be easily removed prior to a surgical chin augmentation by injecting a medication called hyaluronidase.

 Watch Dr. Paul Stanislaw explain more about chin augmentation with a deep plane facelift and neck lift procedure, and how the results can transform the face!